tony-waters/tony-waters.github.io/_posts/2015-02-10-value-objects-2.md

 The presence of `AttributeOverride` means an Entity can specify its own configuration for any `Embeddable` classes it uses.
 Which makes `Embeddables` re-usable across any number of Entities.

 ###Overiding JPA Attributes in Composite Value Objects
-In part 1 of this post I gave an example of a `MonthRange` as a composite Value Object.
+In part 1 of this post I gave the  example of `MonthRange` as a composite Value Object.
 Here is what it looks like as an `Embeddable`:

 	@Embeddable
 	public class MonthRange {